sttts/elastic-etcd/README.md

 ## Usage

 The elastic-etcd binary – in its current incarnation – is called with a subset of the etcd parameters.
 It does its jobs using the etcd [discovery service](https://coreos.com/os/docs/latest/cluster-discovery.html) and then prints out the matching etcd configuration.

+## Output Format

 Depending on the context where elastic-etcd is used, it can print out either etcd flags, a systemd dropin or shell environment variables:

 - `elastic-etcd -o flags ...` prints `-name=server1 -initial-cluster-state=new...`.
 - `elastic-etcd -o dropin ...` prints